FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/google_cloud.md

     export GOOGLE_APPLICATION_CREDENTIALS=~/Downloads/my-key.json

 For SSL connections to GCS, libCURL requires a path to the CA certificates bundle to authenticate the peer.
-You can set this path in the UCONF <span class="code">ssl.certificates.ca\_cert\_bundle</span> parameter if automatic detection fails.
+You can set this path in the UCONF `ssl.certificates.ca_cert_bundle` parameter if automatic detection fails.

 ## Parameter description